antonioscalaunina/ANTI-FASc/Example2_Maule.md

 #  1 - Preprocess

-Enter in the preprocess folder
+From the main folder, enter in the preprocess folder

     cd preprocess